-What Are Redeye Flights?
-Are They Worth Taking?
+What Are Redeye Flights, And Are They Worth Taking?

-What Are Redeye Flights?
-Are They Worth Taking?
+What Are Redeye Flights, And Are They Worth Taking?

-It has been years since I’ve written broadly about redeye flights, so I thought it would be fun to talk about them in a bit more detail.
+In this post, I thought it would be fun to talk a bit about redeye flights, given their popularity, and how polarizing they can be.
 What are redeye flights, what are the pros and cons of taking them, and are they worth booking?

 Fundamentally, a redeye flight is one where you fly overnight, and miss a night of sleep in a “real” bed.
 The term comes from the fact that you may have red eyes from the sleep deprivation you’ll experience due to these flights.
 After all, as humans we’re programmed to sleep for an extended period every day, and for most of us, redeye flights get in the way of that.